jdillard/personal-site/source/_trips/2017-10-01-first-24-hours-in-yosemite.md

 of the topo's descriptions of the pitches, we decided it would be best to hang a right around a corner and hope something came into view.

-It seemed like forever as he slowly scambled his way over, making sure every move he did could also be undone.
+It seemed like forever as he slowly scrambled his way over, making sure every move he did could also be undone.
 The cold wind was howling through the valley and the sun was setting, it was hard not to think about how miserable being benighted on the wall would be like.

-Luckily, around the corner was a tree fitting the the topo description.
+Luckily, around the corner was a tree fitting the topo description.
 We made quick work of the remaining pitches, until we got to the knife edge traverse at the end of the route, our first time having to deal with a pitch that ended up being mostly horizontal.

 ## The Descent

-We finished just as dusk was starting to hit and quickly began scambling down the exit scree gulley as fast as was safely possible.
-The rapells went smooth, with one spitting us out over the top of a huge cave phenonmenon.
+We finished just as dusk was starting to hit and quickly began scrambling down the exit scree gully as fast as was safely possible.
+The rappels went smooth, with one spitting us out over the top of a huge cave phenonmenon.
 As we abseiled, like a spider spinning the first strand in its web, it was as little unnerving to realize the fact we didn't know what we were hiking over.